What are keywords?

 What is keyword difficulty?

-At the top of each content cluster within Surfer's Content Planner, you'll want to check the KD or keyword difficulty.
+At the top of each content cluster within Surfer's Keyword Research Tool, you'll want to check the KD or keyword difficulty.
 This is a number that tells you how difficult it is to rank a word organically on Google.

 This is based on competitors' websites and their respective domain authority.